haesleinhuepf/darth-d/README.md

 If you want to use it from napari, please also install the [tools menu](https://github.com/haesleinhuepf/napari-tools-menu):

 ```
-pip install napari-tools-menu
+mamba install napari pyqt napari-tools-menu -c conda-forge
 ```

 ## Feedback welcome!

-The napari-assistant is developed in the open because we believe in the open source community.
+The `darth-d` is developed in the open because we believe in the open source community.
 Feel free to drop feedback as [github issue](https://github.com/haesleinhuepf/darth-d) or via [image.sc](https://image.sc)

 ## Contributing